heoelri/adopac/labs/lab1/lab1.md

 Before we can start building our first pipeline, we need a Repository in Azure DevOps.

-> **What is Azure Repos?** <br> Azure Repos is a set of version control tools that you can use to manage your code.
-Whether your software project is large or small, using version control as soon as possible is a good idea. <br>Version control systems are software that help you track changes you make in your code over time.
+> **What is Azure Repos?**
+> Azure Repos is a set of version control tools that you can use to manage your code.
+Whether your software project is large or small, using version control as soon as possible is a good idea.
+> Version control systems are software that help you track changes you make in your code over time.
 As you edit your code, you tell the version control system to take a snapshot of your files.
 The version control system saves that snapshot permanently so you can recall it later if you need it.
-Use version control to save your work and coordinate code changes across your team.<br>Goto [docs.microsoft.com](https://docs.microsoft.com/azure/devops/repos/get-started/what-is-repos?view=azure-devops) to learn more.
+Use version control to save your work and coordinate code changes across your team.
+> Goto [docs.microsoft.com](https://docs.microsoft.com/azure/devops/repos/get-started/what-is-repos?view=azure-devops) to learn more.

 To initialize the default repository we have in our DevOps Project, click on **Repos** -> **Files** and select **Import a repository**.